 A: Bert Assirati

-The title “Legend” is not only over-used but almost always proves contentious as it proves near impossible to agree an appropriate definition let alone identify those to whom the term should apply.
+The title “Legend” is not only over-used but almost always proves contentious as it is near impossible to agree an appropriate definition let alone identify those to whom the term should apply.
 We can unhesitatingly say, however, that whatever the definition of "Legend" one man would almost certainly be included.
 That man is Bartolomeo Assirati, known around the wrestling world as Bert Assirati, The Islington Hercules.
+Historian Ron Historian debunked the myth that the family name was Essirati and confirmed that Bartolomeo Assirati was born on 9th July 1908 in Holborn, London.

 Few of our readers had the opportunity to watch Bert in action as he retired almost half a century ago.
 One of the fortunate ones was Heritage member Sowden, who told us: "I remember him wrestling Chick Knight.
 Bert put the Boston crab on him, and it was thought he had broken Chick's back; he did spend some time in hospital.
 Alan Garfield towered above Bert, but it did not stop Bert from lifting him up over his head and dropping him with all of his weight on Garfield's head, Afterwards Mr Garfield left with his head on one side twice the size of the other side, and with a big bandage around him."